-- He has called you to be His son or daughter. - He has called you to live forever. - He has called you that daily you can have your sins forgiven.
+- He has called you to be His son or daughter - He has called you to live forever - He has called you that daily you can have your sins forgiven

 Psalm 85:1: "O LORD, You have shown favor to Your land; You have brought back Jacob from exile.
 You have forgiven the iniquity of Your people; You have covered all their sins.
-Selah" (vs 1-2)-which means meditate on this.
-Over here in Ps.
-86:5, it says 'You are ready to forgive.'
+Selah" (vs 1-2)- meditate on this!